Christian Cavendish, Countess of Devonshire

-Christian Cavendish, Countess of Devonshire (née Bruce; 1595-1675) was an influential Anglo-Scottish landowner and royalist.
+Christian Cavendish, Countess of Devonshire (née Bruce; 1595–1675) was an influential Scottish landowner and royalist.

 Life

 Christian Bruce was the daughter of Edward Bruce, 1st Lord Kinloss and Master of the Rolls, and Magdalen Clerk, whose Scottish residence was Culross House in Fife.
-According to her first biographer, she was called "Christian" because she was born on or near Christmas Day.
+Her first biographer said she was called "Christian" because she was born on or near Christmas Day.
 "Christian" was not an unusual name in Scotland.
 Later writers have called her "Christiana" or "Christina".

 According to a memoir of the early life of Princess Elizabeth, the daughter of King James and Anne of Denmark, Christian Bruce was a companion of the Princess at Coombe Abbey from 1604.

 She married William Cavendish, 2nd Earl of Devonshire, on 10 April 1608.
-In token of her father's services to King James I she received upon her marriage a grant of £10,000.
+In token of her father's services to King James I she received a grant of £10,000 upon her marriage.
 An often-quoted letter from the Earl and Countess of Arundel describes her as a "pretty red-haired wench".
 Arbella Stuart came to the wedding dinner at Rolls House.

 Christian was around twelve or thirteen years old at the time of her marriage.
 William Cavendish went to France to complete his education in 1610 with his tutor Thomas Hobbes.
 The legal basis of the marriage was threatened by the family of Margaret Chatterton, a gentlewoman servant to Arbella Stuart who had worked for William's mother, with a claim that William and Margaret had contracted marriage.

 Cavendish became Earl of Devonshire in 1618, and Christian signed her letters "C Devonshire".
-In April 1619, in London, Anne Clifford visited her and her mother Lady Kinloss in a house at Blackfriars, where the Countess of Somerset had stayed.
+In April 1619, in London, Anne Clifford visited her and her mother, Lady Kinloss in a house at Blackfriars, where the Countess of Somerset had stayed.

 She and her husband had four children: